LenneDalben/StardewValleyModsGPL/[CP] It Takes a Village - Class Events/README.md

 * Skippable Config: Specify if you want the events in the series to be skippable (true, false).
 Default is true.
 Useful for repeat playthroughs if you want to pick and choose which events you see, or if you're worried about getting stuck during an event due to a mod that changes maps.

 * Portrait and Sprite Overlay Config: Specify if you want the Maru electronics lesson to include a portrait and sprite overlay as a fun feature (true, false).
 Default is true.
-The overlays were designed for vanilla and Diverse Stardew (DSV).
+The overlays were designed for vanilla and Diverse Stardew (DSV), and will work for Seasonal Outfits - Slightly Cuter Aesthetic.
 If you use any other portrait or sprite mod that affect Maru, Jas, and/or Vincent, you may want to set this to false for immersion.

 * Load Blacksmith Config: Set this to false if you have a mod that adds events to the Blacksmith shop besides Clint Marriage Mod, Looking for Love, or Lucikiel.
 ITAV automatically detects Clint Marriage Mod, Looking for Love, and Lucikiel so adjusting this setting is not needed for those mods.
 Default is true.